Cheppers/redmine_all_files/README.md

 * Maintainer: Dmitry Kovalenok, [Hirurg103](https://github.com/Hirurg103)
 * Contact: Report questions, bugs or feature requests on the [IssueTracker](https://github.com/twinslash/redmine_all_files/issues) or get in touch with me at [dzm.kov@gmail.com](mailto:dzm.kov@gmail.com)

+## Requirements

+The plugin is compatible with Redmine 2.1.x stable and above up to 3.0.7.

 ## Installation

 Clone plugin's source code into /plugins application directory: